Understanding Workplace Fire Risks

 Use fire-resistant storage for any essential physical documents.

+Train staff on the protection of digital and physical assets, including routine checks and emergency response.
 Being prepared ensures your business can continue trading — or recover quickly — if the worst happens.

-✅ Key Strategies for Fire Prevention
+✅Key Strategies for Fire Prevention

 Regular Fire Safety Audits